quanterall/HaskellMaterials/basics/extras/optics.md

 With the above code there is only one template haskell call and so the phase restriction does not come into play in the same way.

+## Should I use optics?

+It's a good idea to start using lenses in a limited way in order to internalize what kind of code we end up with by using them.
+There are libraries, like [brick](https://hackage.haskell.org/package/brick) that put lenses front and center for much of its functionality, even expecting them to be defined for structures interacting with library functions.

+You will most certainly make things easier for yourself once you start using lenses, even in a very limited fashion.
+Having access to a composable way of viewing and modifying data structures is guaranteed to be a positive, but it does require some up-front and practical learning.

 ## Learning much, much more